magento/devdocs/src/tools/site-wide-analysis.md

 1. After downlloading and installing the agent, you must [configure it to run](#run-the-agent) using one of the following methods:

-   -  Daemon service (preferred if you have root access)
+   -  Service (preferred if you have root access)
    -  Cron

 ## Run the agent

-We recommend configuring the agent to run as a daemon service.
+We recommend configuring the agent to run as a service.
 If you have limited access to your infrastructure and do not have root permissions, then you must use [cron](#run-with-cron) instead.

-### Daemon service
+### Service

 1. Copy the scheduler binary file to the directory where you want to store it: